DalYoon/rn-blur-background-modal-sample/README.md

 ## Note

 The package `react-native-community/blur` has native dependencies for each of them.
 So it works very different way on IOS/Android.
 As my understanding, on `IOS`, it works as a invisible layer that makes everything blur behind them.
-So you can put it everywhere you want to be blur.
+So you can put it everywhere you want it to be blur.
 But on `Android`, it needs specific target ref to make blur.
 You need to get ref from the target `View`, `Image` or whatever, and find node handle of it, pass it to `BlurView` as `viewRef prop`.
 Then, i think android copies passed target ref, lower the quality of that component (blurring), so you can put that blurred component where you want.
 So, on Android, it's not a blurring layer, it's just a coppied component that looks blur.